 This is especially nice if you have guests who traveled far to be a part of your celebration.
 Hosting a brunch with family and friends (think: waffles, bacon, and mimosas—yum!) will allow you to spend more time with them before you part ways or before you head off to your honeymoon.

 You usually have 30 days from purchase to return, depending on your registry set-up.
-Check on the products and re-audit them to ensure you are actually in need of these products; if not, it’s best to get organized and start the return process.
+Check on the products and re-audit them to ensure you actually need these products; if not, it’s best to get organized and start the return process.

 2. Make it official

-Another fun thing to do a day after your wedding is to announce that you’ve official tied the knot on social media!
+Another fun thing to do a day after your wedding is to announce that you’ve officially tied the knot on social media!
 Update your relationship status to “Married” and even update your username, too, if you’re choosing to change surnames.
 (Updating your legal name, IDs, bank accounts, etc., will come in next, so you might as well do the easiest thing first!)

 3. Send out thank you’s

 If you do have the time to do so, start working on sending (mail or electronic) out thank you cards to your guests—they took time to share this precious moment with you after all.
-The general timeframe is to send out the cards at least within 2 months after your wedding.
+The general timeframe is to send out the cards at least 2 months after your wedding.

 4. Send feedback to vendors

 Show your appreciation to the people behind your magical day by leaving reviews for your vendors (from your event planner, stylist, photographer, etc.) who worked tirelessly with you for your wedding.
-As you know how important client feedback is in choosing vendors, you might help other couples discover great wedding professionals such as those you had at your wedding!
+As you know how important client feedback is in choosing vendors, you might help other couples discover great wedding professionals like those you had at your wedding!